Gabriel-Assuncao/PNSIBGE/README.md

-﻿# PNSIBGE
+# PNSIBGE
-## Downloading, Reading and Analysing PNS Microdata
+## Downloading, Reading and Analyzing PNS Microdata

-This R package provides tools for download, read, and analyse the PNS	household survey from Brazilian Institute of Geography and Statistics.
+This R package provides tools for download, read, and analyze the PNS	household survey from Brazilian Institute of Geography and Statistics.

 ## Baixe, Leia e Analise os Microdados da PNS